The Jewish Revolt Began on the Wheat Harvest hence the Wheat Harvest Imagery in Matthew 13:24-43

 In v.
 39 Jesus says the harvest is the end of the age.
 According to vs. 25-26, this harvest is the wheat harvest.
 The Jewish revolt began in the month of Iyyar.
 On the twenty-first day of that month, Jesus returned leading an army of angels of the harvest mentioned in Matthew 13:39-42 on the clouds of heaven as predicted in Revelation 19:11-14.
 Unknowingly recording the second coming of Christ, the non-Christian historian Josephus writes:

 For a detailed explanation of how the army in the sky in A.D.
-66 literally fulfills Biblical prophecy concerning the second coming see Jesus, the Son of Man, was Seen in the Clouds in A.D.
-66. For an additional explanation of the other appearances of Christ during and shortly after the Jewish War which seem to literally fulfill every detail of every prophecy concerning the parousia or second coming.
+66 literally fulfills Biblical prophecy concerning the “coming” aspect of the second coming see Jesus, the Son of Man, was Seen in the Clouds in A.D.
+66. For an additional explanation of the other appearances of Christ during the Jewish War which seem to literally fulfill every detail of every prophecy concerning the parousia or second coming.
 See Historical Evidence that Jesus, the Son of Man, was LITERALLY SEEN in the Clouds in the First Century.

 A Preterist Commentary on Matthew 13:41-42: The Angels of the Harvest in vs. 41-42 are the Seven Angels of the Trumpets and Bowls of Revelation.